IrinaAdeniyi/FunTime-Celebrations/README.md

 8. The home page was not showing properly on mobiles and tablets, so I used media queries to adjust how the navbar, text, cards and footer look on these screens.

+9. The text on the services cards on the *Services* page was spreading accross the page incontrolably, therefore I added some padding to *inline-block* display to correct this.

+10. The flip cards created the biggest issues for me as I was unable to make them flip using Bootstrap cards.
+I finally used some resources from W3Schools and manage to create them.
+But the solution from this website  suggested to use *float*, which is affecting responsiveness.
+I managed to make them look good on all screen sizes, however, I would have preferred to have one row with for cards on big screens, instead of two columns.
+I tried using display: flex with a few different option (eg justify-content: space-evenly).
+However, this didn't work either.

 ## Remaining bugs